zaneray/ada-responsive-menu/README.md

 #### Controlling Focus!!

-This part is crucial to focusing a screen reader on the menu and nothing else.
-Any elements on the page that are outside of the menu currently need to hava a class of `sr-menu-open-hide` which javascript then gives `aria-hidden="false"` when the menu is open.
-Ideally your markup is simple enough that the menu is one element and the rest of the page content is another element that has this class.
+This part is crucial to focusing a screen reader on the menu when it is open.
+Any elements on the page outside of the menu need to hava a class of `sr-menu-open-hide` which javascript gives `aria-hidden="false"` when the menu is open.
+Ideally your markup is simple enough so a menu is one element and the rest of the page content is another element that has this class.

 ### Navigation Elements